Then And Now Photo Project

-Prior to Euro-American contact, American Indians had adapted well to this environment.
+Prior to Euro-American contact, Native Americans had adapted well to this bountiful environment.
 Their profound religious beliefs, extensive knowledge of the natural world, languages, customs, and perseverance continue to be a source of admiration for other cultures.

 Food sources important to the native peoples included deer, elk, fish from the ocean, rivers, and streams, nuts, berries, and seeds.
 Efficient and reliable hunting, fishing, and gathering methods were always paired with a deep spiritual awareness of nature's balance.